razeenwasif/pygame/docs/issue-4163-pixelarray.md

 `test/pixelarray_test.py` to capture the regression.
 - Documented the full analysis, decision points, guidelines consulted, and verification steps in this report to streamline reviewer onboarding for pull request.

+## PR Process
+- Branch: `fix-pixelarray-segfault`.
+- Changes touch `src_c/pixelarray.c` (assignment path),
+  `src_c/pixelarray_methods.c` (color parsing behavior reference), `test/pixelarray_test.py` (new regression), `scripts/run_pixelarray_tests.py`
+  (helper), and `.github/workflows/format-lint.yml` (CI job).
+- PR description references issue #4163, summarizes root cause, details the single-pixel sequence → color mapping, and explains why wider assignment semantics remain unchanged.
+- CI builds in-tree extensions and runs the targeted regression suite.

+## Edge Cases and Behavior
+- Single pixel assignment:
+  - Non-tuple sequences of length 3 or 4 (e.g., lists) are mapped to a color.
+  - Other sequence lengths raise `ValueError` (consistent with `pg_RGBAFromObj`).
+- Wider assignments (e.g., `px[x] = [...]`):
+  - Non-tuple sequences are treated as sequences of per-column values, and their length must match the width of the target slice.
+- Tuple and `pygame.Color` semantics are unchanged.
+- 24-bit surfaces (3-byte pixels): existing channel-offset remapping for
+  array-to-array copies remains unchanged.

+## Performance Considerations
+- The additional detection for 1×1 views in `_pxarray_ass_item` is a constant time check on an already-hot path; no measurable performance impact was observed in manual testing.

+## Documentation Considerations
+- The PixelArray reference (`docs/reST/ref/pixelarray.rst`) states single-pixel assignments accept tuples or `pygame.Color`.
+This change extends that behavior to allow any length-3/4 sequence for single-pixel assignment.
+Recommend updating wording to “a (r, g, b[, a]) sequence (e.g., tuple or list)” to make this explicit while leaving the wider-assignment rule (sequence length must match width) intact.

+## Open Questions / Future Work
+- Confirm whether release notes should explicitly call out the extended single-pixel assignment behavior.
+- Consider adding a short snippet to the PixelArray docs demonstrating both tuple and list usage for single pixels.

 # Github repo link:
 https://github.com/razeenwasif/pygame/tree/fix-pixelarray-segfault